AAC&U Board Member Biographical Sketches

-Dr. Royce C. Engstrom became president of the University of Montana in 2010, where he served as Provost and Vice President for Academic Affairs.
+Royce Engstrom is professor of chemistry at the University of Montana where he previously served in the roles of President and Provost and Vice President for Academic Affairs.
 Dr. Engstrom previously held a number of roles at the University of South Dakota, where he served as Professor and Chair of Chemistry, Vice President for Research and Dean of the Graduate School, and Provost and Vice President for Academic Affairs.
 As a faculty member, he taught Analytical Chemistry, Environmental Chemistry, and General Chemistry, and conducted an active research program in electrochemistry and analytical chemistry.
-Throughout his career, President Engstrom has been an enthusiastic participant in undergraduate research, first as a student, then as a mentor, and finally as an administrator working to develop undergraduate research programs.
 He is a Past-President of the Council on Undergraduate Research and has been active in the Experimental Program to Stimulate Competitive Research.
 He served as Chair of the National EPSCoR Coalition and the National EPSCoR Foundation.
 Dr. Engstrom received his Bachelor of Science degree in Chemistry from the University of Nebraska at Omaha and his Ph.D. in Analytical Chemistry from the University of Wisconsin-Madison.

 James Grossman became Executive Director of the American Historical Association (AHA) in 2010.Previously, he served for thirteen years as Vice President for Research and Education at the Newberry Library and had faculty stints at the University of California, San Diego and the University of Chicago.
 The author of books and articles on American urban history, African American history, ethnicity, higher education, and the place of history in public culture, Grossman is the recipient of a variety of publication awards culminating in “Chicagoan of the Year” in 2005.
 At the AHA he has launched a major initiative focused on undergraduate history education and another designed to broaden the career perspectives of history PhD’s.
 He serves on the boards of the Center for Research Libraries, National Humanities Alliance, National History Center, Vivian G. Harsh Society, and the Coalition of Social Science Associations.
 Dr. Grossman earned a B.S. in Industrial and Labor Relations at Cornell University and a Ph.D. in History at the University of California, Berkeley.